landing-ai/landingai-python/pdocs/user_guide/5_data_management.md

 In addition to uploading images, the upload API supports the following features:
 1. Assign a split ('train'/'dev'/'test') to images.
 An empty string '' represents Unassigned and is the default.
 2. Upload labels along with images.
-The suported label files are:
+The supported label files are:
     * [Pascal VOC XML files](https://support.landing.ai/docs/upload-labeled-images-od) for Object Detection projects.
     * [Segmentation mask files](https://support.landing.ai/docs/upload-labeled-images-seg) for Segmentation projects.
-    * A classification name (string) for Classificaiton projects.
+    * A classification name (string) for Classification projects.
 3. Attach additional metadata (key-value pairs) to images.

 for more information, go [here](https://support.landing.ai/landinglens/docs/uploading#upload-images-with-split-and-label-information).